 •Scan threads: When SyncBack scans an FTP server, to see what files and folders are there, it does it one folder at a time on a single connection.
 This reduces the load on the FTP server, and in some cases, FTP servers only allow one connection at a time from a user.
 However, if you are allowed multiple simultaneous connections to an FTP server, and server load is not an issue, then you can configure SyncBack to use multiple connections to scan the FTP server.
 This can drastically reduce the scanning time, but results can vary.
 You will get the best results when you have multiple folders.
 Multi-threaded FTP scanning will not improve performance if you are only scanning the contents of one folder that only contains files.
 The maximum number of threads is 32.

-•Worker threads - BETA: IMPORTANT!
-This is a BETA feature, meaning it may contain bugs.
-Use at your own risk.
-Performance can be significantly improved by using multiple worker threads.
+•Worker threads: Performance can be significantly improved by using multiple worker threads.
 A worked thread is basically another connection to the FTP server which is used to delete, upload and download files in parallel (at the same time).
 It does not upload or download large files using multiple connections (e.g. as done with some cloud storage services).
 Instead, it will upload or download multiple files at the same time (with each upload/download using one thread).
 Note that increasing this value too high can slow down the profile.
 It is also likely that the FTP server has a limit on the number of connections a user can have.
 Note that in some circumstances SyncBackPro will not use worker threads, e.g. if runtime scripts are used.

 CompleteFTP (Professional and Enterprise Editions V12.1.0 or newer) includes a feature to enable single-call directory scanning (see the Folder-tree file setting in the Details section of CompleteFTP).
 SyncBackPro will automatically use this feature if it is available, resulting in considerably faster scanning of the FTP server.